Brumaba

 Research

-We gathered a few pieces of information through discussions with the client and development team.
+We initiated the process by gathering key insights through discussions with both the client and the development team.

 Workshop

-We gathered in a live 2-day workshop with the client and the tech team, which we facilitated and guided.
+We facilitated and guided a live, two-day workshop with the client and the tech team, in order to align goals and drive the project forward.

 Solution